Rohitkattewar18/Netscanner/README.md

 # Netscanner — Python Network Scanner

-**NetSpectre** is a powerful and educational Python-based tool that automates network reconnaissance using Nmap.
+**NetScanner** is a powerful and educational Python-based tool that automates network reconnaissance using Nmap.
 It performs:
 - 🧭 **Target Discovery**
 - ⚙️ **Port & Service Enumeration**